What is our meal plan like?

 Spanish Frittata with grilled halloumi and salad

-Ingredients; 500g leftover cooked new potatoes or boiled potatoes, 1 onion, olive oil for cooking, 3 tbl sp chopped flatleaf parsley, 6 eggs, ham (omit for vegetarian version), grated cheddar, halloumi, rocket, baby spinach, cucumber, avocado and lemon juice
+Makes 8 large servings.
+Ingredients; 300g leftover cooked new potatoes or boiled potatoes, 6 spring onions or 1 medium onion, olive oil for cooking, 3 tbsp finely chopped flatleaf parsley, 6 eggs, 100g ham (omit for vegetarian version), 100g grated cheddar, halloumi, rocket, baby spinach, cucumber, avocado and lemon juice.

-Slice the potatoes into thick slices or chunks.
-Peel and chop the onion.
-Chop some ham (as much as you’d like).
-Soften the onion in a pan with some olive oil on a low heat.
+Slice the cooked potatoes into thick slices.
+Top & tail the spring onions, then chop into small slices (or peel and dice the onion).
+Chop some ham (the recipe suggests 100g, but you can use as much as you’d like).
+Soften the onions in a pan with some olive oil on a low-medium heat, then add the sliced potatoes.
+Warm on a medium heat for a few minutes and ensure the onion and potatoes are spread evenly in the pan.
 Beat the eggs in a separate bowl.
-Add the potatoes, onions and ham with the parsley and plenty of salt and pepper into the egg and mix.
-Heat a little olive oil in a pan.
-Tip everything into the pan and cook on a moderate heat, using a spatula to shape the frittata.
+Add the ham and half of the grated cheese with the finely chopped parsley and plenty of salt and pepper into the egg and mix.
+Tip the egg mixture into the pan and cook on a medium-moderate heat for around 10 minutes, using a spatula to shape the edges of the frittata.
 Sprinkle grated cheddar on top and place under the grill to golden.
 Slice the halloumi and heat in a pan with a drizzle of olive oil.
 Serve a slice of frittata warm with slices of halloumi and a mixed green and avocado salad dressed in lemon juice.
 Leftover frittata can be eaten cold the following day.

 Peanut butter and Granny smith